Last updated on January 30, 2026

 Blood Crypt

-The shock lands are the protagonists of every deck that can cast them.
+The shock lands are the protagonists of every deck that can use them.
 Blood Crypt and its shock brethren are usually reprinted a lot and have an accessible price.

-You just pay two life if you want the Crypt to enter untapped.
-Having the Mountain and Swamp types is relevant for fetch purposes and other synergies.
+You just pay 2 life if you want the Crypt to enter untapped.
+Having the mountain and swamp types is relevant for fetch purposes and other synergies.
 It even opens the possibility to bluff, since your opponent will always think you have something if you paid life to have immediate access to the land.

 #2.
 Bloodstained Mire